-- Celebration New Guinea Impatiens have a low fertilizer requirement.
+- · Clockwork New Guinea Impatiens have a low fertilizer requirement.
 Feeding with 175 to 225 ppm N at every watering, starting 7 to 10 days after transplanting, is ideal.
-Use a balanced fertilizer such as 20-10-20 with no additional micronutrients. - To encourage early flowering, fertilization should be stopped during the final one-third of the crop time.
-Using fresh water only will promote early flowering - New Guinea Impatiens are very sensitive to high salts.
+Use a balanced fertilizer with no additional micronutrients. - To encourage early flowering, fertilization should be stopped during the final one-third of the crop.
+Using fresh water only will promote early flowering. - New Guinea Impatiens are very sensitive to high salts.
 Leach with clear water every third watering. - Excessive ammonia application will cause large leaves and poor flowering.